justinthelaw/justinthelaw/README.md

 ## About Justin

-💼 I'm working as a United States Space Force (USSF) Developmental Engineer (62E)
+💼 I'm working as a United States Space Force Developmental Engineer (62E)

 🔥 I'm interested in videogames, running, and traveling